 There are several pros and cons to using a disability insurance broker when obtaining disability coverage.

 - Expertise: A disability broker is typically well-versed in the various types of insurance policies available and can help clients understand the nuances of different coverage options.

 - Comparison shopping: A broker can help clients compare the features and pricing of different insurance policies to find the best fit.

 - Convenience: Working with a broker can save clients time and effort by handling the research and legwork involved in shopping for disability insurance.

-- Customization: A broker can work with clients to tailor a policy to their specific needs and budget.
+- Customization: A broker can work with clients to tailor a policy to their needs and budget.

 - Advocacy: If a client has a claim or other issue with their disability insurance policy, a broker can advocate on their behalf.

 - Cost: Using a broker may involve paying a commission or other fee, which can increase the policy’s overall cost.

 - Limited options: A broker may only represent a limited number of insurers, so clients may not have access to the full range of available policy options.